The Pain of Spiritual Disconnection

 Other Types of Prayer

-The Lord's Prayer: sometimes called the "Our Father," many are familiar with this prayer.
+The Lord’s Prayer: sometimes called the “Our Father,” many are familiar with this prayer.
 We would like to suggest that you try something different, adding to your experience of praying this prayer: try connecting each phrase with a deep, slow, calming breath.
 “Here’s the secret part: your brain will offer less resistance to the idea of praying at intervals through the day, because your brain will learn that prayer is relaxing – that it feels good” (Ken Wilson, Mystically Wired, p.
 141).
-Ken suggests it this way:
+Ken suggests dividing the Lord’s Prayer into five deep breaths: the inhale is on the first part of every phrase, and the exhale on the second.

 The Jesus Prayer: we are not certain how far back this prayer goes, but we certainly know that it was used in early monastic practices.
 It appears that the most popular version is: “Lord Jesus Christ, son of the living God, have mercy on me, a sinner.”
 Believers would pray this prayer repeatedly throughout their day as a way of fixing their hearts on God.